-Towards the end of each CA private key's lifetime, in accordance with Section 6.3.2, a new CA signing key pair is commissioned by TrustFactory and all subsequently issued Certificates and CRLs are signed with the new private signing key.
-Both keys may be concurrently active.
-Private Keys used to sign previous Issuing CA Certificates are maintained until such time as all Issuing CA Certificates have expired.
-Certificate Subject information may also be modified and Certificate profiles may be altered to adhere to best practices.
+Prior to the expiry of a CA Certificate and CA private key's lifetime, in accordance with Section 6.3.2, a new CA signing key pair and CA Certificate is commissioned by TrustFactory PA.
+Thereafter all Certificates and CRLs are signed with the new private key.
+Both old and new keys will be concurrently active.
+The old Private Keys are maintained until such time as all issued Certificates signed with the old keys have expired.
+The new CA Certificate Subject information and Certificate profiles may be altered to adhere to prevailing best practices at the time.